yext/answers-search-ui/README.md

     newWindow: false,
     // Optional: text for screen readers in the footer, will only be visible by screen readers
-    screenReaderText: "I will only be read by screen readers",
+    screenReaderText: "I will only be read by screen readers", }
-    // Optional: alt text for the footer image
-    altText: "If image doesn't load I will appear"
-  }
 })
 ```